SOUTHSIDE SQUARES CHICAGO

 History of Southside Squares Chicago Square and Round Dance Club

-The Southside Squares, Square and Round Dance Club, has a rich history that dates back more than 50 years.
+Southside Squares Chicago, Square and Round Dance Club, has a rich history that dates back more than 50 years.
 Square Dancing was introduced into the Black/African American Chicago community through such dynamic persons as Zenous Morgan, Swersie Dumetz Norris, Gordon Austin and others.
 Square dancing has been a viable social and recreational activity in the community at various schools, parks and community centers across the city for decades.
 In the early days, the activities of square dance clubs consisted of square, round and line dancing all in the same venue.
 In recent times with its expansion and overwhelming popularity, line dancing has been done separately.

 At various times, there have been as many as 8 Black/African American square dance clubs who participated, as much as possible, in this activity in the Chicago area and across the country.
 Many of the dancers traveled across the country to participate in the Annual National Square Dance Conventions.